Five Fearless Predictions for the Packers 2019 NFL Draft

 The Packers enter this year’s draft with 10 picks overall including the 12th and 30th overall picks in the first round.

-Here are five fearless predictions for the Packers for the 2019 NFL Draft:
+Here are my five fearless predictions for the Packers for the 2019 NFL Draft:

 1. Green Bay Will Not Select a Quarterback in the First Three Rounds